On gradual-impulse control of continuous-time Markov decision processes with exponential utility: Introduction

+{Apart from being with a complicated action space, the induced DTMDP model is not so convenient.
+For example, it is not a semicontinuous model even if the system primitives of the gradual-impulse control problem satisfy the compactness-continuity conditions, see Examples \ref{JapanRevisionExample002} and \ref{JapanExample01}.
+Consequently, the existence of an optimal policy does not follow automatically from the reduction to the DTMDP.
+Therefore, the second step in the investigation is to reduce further the DTMDP model to yet another one, which is a semicontinuous model, and with a simple action space (the union of the set of gradual actions and impulses).
+This second reduction is done based on the investigation of the optimality equation of the DTMDP obtained from the first reduction. }

 The rest of the paper is organized as follows.
 We present the rigorous construction of the controlled process and problem statement in Section \ref{JapanSecModel}.
-We present its relevant connection with a DTMDP model in Section \ref{JapanSecDTMDPhat}.
 Section \ref{JapanSecMain} consists of the main optimality results, whose proof is postponed to Section \ref{JapanSecProof}.
-To improve the readability, we provide two appendices, one summarizing the relevant notions about DTMDPs, and the other one containing some discussions about technicalities.
+The argument is based on the connection with a DTMDP model, which is introduced in Section \ref{JapanSecDTMDPhat}.
+To improve the readability, we summarize the relevant notions and facts about DTMDPs in the Appendix.

 \textbf{Notations and conventions.} In what follows, ${\cal{B}}(X)$ is the Borel $\sigma$-algebra of the topological space $X,$ $I$ stands for the indicator function, and $\delta_{x}(\cdot)$ is the Dirac measure concentrated on the singleton $\{x\},$ assumed to be measurable.
 A measure is $\sigma$-additive and $[0,\infty]$-valued.
-If $\mu$ is a measure on a Borel space $(X,{\cal{B}}(X))$, then the notation $f(\mu):=\int_X f(x)\mu(dx)$ is in use for each measurable function $f$ on $(X,{\cal{B}}(X))$, provided that the integral is well defined.
 Here and below, unless stated otherwise, the term of measurability is always understood in the Borel sense.
 Throughout this paper, we adopt the conventions of

 For each function $f$ on $X$, let $||f||:=\sup_{x\in X}|f(x)|.$